queryluke/masseffect-5e-data/templates/mechanics.md

   max: @bonus
   increment: integer # default 1, for when a single click uses 2
   id: string # a uuid to track the resources.
 Allows for sharing resources
+  label: string #default is '/ [short or long] rest'

 # bonus
 bonus:
-  type: enum [flat, mod, proficiency, level, hp]
+  type: enum [flat, mod, proficiency, level, hp, progressive, progressionColumn]
   value: integer, string, or null
   multiplier: 1,
   min: integer # default 0

 effect:
-  type: enum [advantage, disadvantage, bonus, limited]
+  type: enum [advantage, disadvantage, bonus, limited, other] #other is generic effect, usually just a note, parsed individually by the component that consumes it
   bonus: @bonus
-  resource: @resource # for limited
+  resource: @resource # for limited, can disable when uses are out
   note: string

+# used for looking up player selections
+# in theory, all selections are:
+{
+  path: '...'
+  value: [{type: 'type', value: 'value'}]
+}
+# so we can search for
+#   path.includes(model/id)
+#     .reduce to all values
+#     .filter(limit.includes(type))
+#     .map(value.value) for the value
+valueLookup:
+  model: string
+  id: string
+  limit: enum of types
+  instances: [] #optional, instances of each type

 # any mechanic that needs a selection should have
 #   options: true